hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/README.md

 [한국어](README_KR.md) · [Reproduce](#reproduce)

 **A Game Operations → Data Analyst portfolio: DA 70% + Analytics Engineer 30%.**
-After five years in Game Operations, I am moving into data analysis.
-This project explores acquisition, boss participation, monetization and incident follow-up in a fictional collectible RPG, using independently generated synthetic data.
+AThis project reflects my transition from five years in Game Operations into data analysis.
+It explores acquisition, boss participation, monetization, and incident follow-up in a fictional collectible RPG using independently generated synthetic data.

-**Questions:** Which acquisition cohorts warrant follow-up?
+**Questions:** Which acquisition cohorts brought in more players but retained them less effectively?
 Is weak boss participation an entry problem?
 Does a subscription add value or coincide with a spending shift?
 When should an incident response close?

 **Data:** six aggregate scenario tables (2024–2025; KR, JP, Global West) plus a separate 360-user registration/login example.
 The two populations are not linked.
-Aggregate D30 is a **nested checkpoint proxy**; the added SQL analysis measures **session-based exact-day D7/D30**.
+The original D30 metric is a synthetic retention indicator, while the added SQL analysis calculates exact-day D7/D30 retention from login records.

-**Methods:** Python/pandas for analysis, SQLite for aggregate and user-level queries, and Matplotlib/Seaborn for charts.
+**Methods:** Python/pandas for analysis, SQLite for both overall metrics and user-level queries, and Matplotlib/Seaborn for charts.
 SQL results are checked against pandas.

 | Finding | What to check next |
 |---|---|